I want to adopt a pit bull puppy

-Where to find pit bull terriers
+Where to find pit bull puppies

 “Potential adopters should spend some time with the dog they are interested in adopting,” says Mike Harmon, manager at the Best Friends Pet Adoption and Spay/Neuter Center in Mission Hills, California.
 “Work with the shelter’s staff to find the best match for your lifestyle.
 Also, be patient because it can take time for everyone in the home to adjust to a new family member.”

-Training a pit bull pup
+Training and socializing a baby pit bull pup

 Sherry Woodard, Best Friends animal behavior consultant, says: “When it comes to any puppy, think about what the dog is being encouraged to do now and ask yourself if this will be wanted behavior when the puppy is bigger and stronger.”
 So while it may be adorable when a tiny puppy jumps up on people for attention, climbs up onto the couch and gnaws on people’s hands, that behavior isn’t so cute when the puppy is adult size, with adult teeth.

 Sherry has more advice for adopters: “Have puppies meet as many nice people and other animals as possible to learn and keep great social skills.
 Protect them from bad experiences.
 Fear causes many dogs to become defensive, and defensive behavior is seen as aggression.”

 “Plan to take basic training classes with your new dog,” says Mike.
 “A class builds the skills for the dog and creates lasting bonds with his or her new family.”